tedchain/tedchain-technology/README.md

 Install Docker
 --------------

-Refer to the :ref:`base Docker deployment documentation <docker-deployment>` to find out how to install Docker and Docker Compose.
+Refer to the `base Docker deployment documentation <docker-deployment>` to find out how to install Docker and Docker Compose.

 Pull the Docker images through Docker Compose
 ---------------------------------------------